(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed under our medical and editorial policy by

-Chukwuemeka Obiora, MD, Surgical Oncologist.
+Chukwuemeka Obiora, MD, Surgical Oncologist

 This page was reviewed on April 7, 2023.

-A thoracentesis is a procedure that extracts excess fluid from an area called the pleural space, which is located between your chest wall and lungs.
-The excess fluid is called a pleural effusion.
-A pleural effusion could make it harder for you to breathe.
+A pleural effusion could make it harder for a patient to breathe.
 It also may cause pain, dry cough and heaviness in the chest.
-A thoracentesis may help relieve these symptoms as well as diagnose why the extra fluid has accumulated in that area.
+A thoracentesis may help relieve these symptoms as well as help diagnose why the extra fluid has accumulated in that area.

 It’s also possible for cancer to grow in the pleural space between the chest wall and lungs.
 When it does, it’s called a malignant pleural effusion.